CorinaWan/DIT5411-Wong-Po-Yi/README.md

 - Source: Traditional Chinese Handwriting Dataset
 - Number of Chinese Characters: 13,165
 - Sample number of every Chinese Character: 50 (40 training + 10 testing)
 - 50 images per Chinese character are put in/Traditional_Chinese_Data/cleaned_data folder.
-They are compressed to Traditional_Chinese_Data.zip.001 to Traditional_Chinese_Data.zip.116 (116 zip files totally) and need to use 7-Zip to unzip them.
+They are compressed to Traditional_Chinese_Data.zip and need to use 7-Zip to unzip them.

 ### Training data - Augmentation Of Images
 The following image transformations will be adopted to generate 200 augmented images per Chinese Character.